Philippa Davis' rum and ginger sticky toffee pudding puts a boozy twist on a classic and is guaranteed to be met with delight at a dinner party

 For more puddings, try our pear, ginger and whisky crepes – as whisky will never go amiss at the shoot lunch.

-For more super recipes, from what to do with your brace to simple supper menus guaranteed to impress, SUBSCRIBE to The Field for just £19.99 and receive a £5 Marks & Spencer gift card by clicking on THIS link.
+For more super recipes, from what to do with your brace to simple supper menus guaranteed to impress, SUBSCRIBE to The Field and get your first six issues for JUST £6 by clicking on THIS link.

 RUM AND GINGER STICKY TOFFEE PUDDING

 - 160g salted butter, plus a little extra for greasing the dish

 - 80g softened butter

 - 80 g golden caster sugar

 - 180g self-raising flour